 IMPORTANT NOTE FOR CURRENT STUDENTS: This course has been updated to include all study questions within each module study guide.
 Questions are no longer located in a separate tab.
 We reduced the total number of study questions by over half to more closely match sections emphasized by COE and NAVFAC.
 All questions within the study guides may also be on the final exam, so make sure you find the answers before taking the exam.

 Congratulations on finishing the coursework!
 To pass the exam, you must achieve a minimum score of 80%.
 It is OSHAcademy's policy to protect the integrity of our exams and, as a result, we do not provide missed questions to students.
 We do provide missed-question module section references for study should you wish to retake the exam.

 After you have studied all of the course material and taken the module quizzes, you can take the final exam.
 The module quizzes are optional, but we highly recommend you take each quiz, as the questions are similar to those on the final exam.

 This is an open book exam.
 As you are taking the exam, if you find a question you are unsure of, you should use the course study guide or course web pages to research the correct answer.
 Don't worry if you fail the exam.
 You can study and retake the exam when you are ready.

 That's great!
 Your exam score will be displayed in your student dashboard next to the completed course.
 You will also be able to view or immediately print a course PDF certificate.
 Your PDF transcript will also be automatically updated to include the course.
 If you ordered original certificates, they'll be mailed to you.

-and exam scores to document your training.
+That's fine.
+You're welcome to take all of our courses for free!
+We only charge a fee if you want certificates, transcripts and exam scores to document your training.
 We will archive your final exam results so that you can retrieve them later if you decide to purchase official certificates, cards and transcripts.